matteomm/twitter_sentiment_analysis_hatespeech/README.md

 Subsequently, the predict_proba function is applied to the vectorized matrix and only values above .9 are filtered in the hope of collecting only tweets that the model deems as very offensive.

-As a last step, a new df with the predictions is sent to another repo which can be found [here].
-Fluctuations over time of offensive tweets and most recurring words are plotted.
-This figure is then uploaded onto Heroku through Streamlit.
+As a last step, a new dataframe with the predictions is sent to another repo which can be found [here] where all the Heroku deploymentis sorted including the creation of a procfile and requirements.txt obejcts.
+Number of tweet mention for the topic over time, most recurring words and ratio of negative and neutral/positive tweets are displayed in the final app.
+Also, a list of the offensive tweets can be found on the app.
+These figures are then uploaded onto Heroku through Streamlit.
 The final app can be found [here](https://shrouded-sands-52273.herokuapp.com).

-*The entire process is automated through a series of cron commands which execute these notebooks at regular intervals of 4 hours by using papermill and nbconvert.*
+*The entire process is automated through a series of cron commands which execute these notebooks at regular intervals of 4 hours by using papermill and nbconvert to trigger and convert notebooks.*

 <a name="futurework"></a>
 ## Limitations and Future Work